Skipping down Memory Lane with PolyMet

-The water discharge permit issued by the Minnesota Pollution Control Agency was a simple case of “cut and paste” of the toothless water discharge permit issued by the Wisconsin regulators for the Flambeau mine discussed above.
+The water discharge permit issued by the MPCA is similar to the one issued to the Flambeau miner that couldn’t be enforced by the public.
 It was another case of the regulators becoming the defenders of the pollution.

 The former EPA staffer who caught wind of what was going on and blew the whistle, Jeffry Fowley, undoubted had the “permit shield” and the Flambeau mine in mind.
 Here again is a memo he prepared on the subject.